 myIR, payments and more

-Minimum family tax credit is a payment made to families with dependent children aged 18 or younger, so they have a minimum income each week after tax.
+Minimum family tax credit (MFTC) is a payment made to families with dependent children, so there is a minimum income each week after tax.

-Minimum family tax credit makes sure that a family's annual income (net income after tax has been deducted) doesn't fall below $23,036 a year ($443 per week) for the tax year ending 31 March 2016.
+Minimum family tax credit tops up a family's annual income (net income after tax has been deducted) to $23,816 a year ($458 per week) for the tax year ending 31 March 2018.

 - student allowance